Improving Topic Modeling by Distilling Soft Labels from Language Models: Experiments

-While the \textbf{Purity} score in \autoref{tab:main-results} measures cluster assignment accuracy by evaluating how consistently documents with the same label are grouped into highest probable topics, we propose a retrieval-based evaluation to assess the full topic distributions by assessing whether documents with similar topic distributions also share the same ground-truth labels.
-Since the 3 datasets with ground-truth labels, we report the label \textit{Precision} for the top-5 (@5) and top-10 (@10) most similar documents according to the KL-divergence of predicted topic distribution in \autoref{tab:retrieval-results}.
-From the results, we see that our models significantly outperform all baselines by a wide margin, demonstrating the effectiveness of our method to learning topic embeddings that closely aligns with human-annotated labels.
-In particular, we notice the largest performance gain on the StackOverflow dataset, showing the superiority of our proposal to handle data sparsity in short-text retrieval.
-Lastly, our low-dimensional topic representations offer substantial computational and storage advantages over traditional methods dense embeddings computed from pre-trained encoder models.
+While the \textbf{Purity} score in \autoref{tab:main-results} measures cluster assignment accuracy by evaluating how consistently documents with the same label are grouped into the highest-probable topics, we propose a retrieval-based evaluation to assess the full topic distributions by checking whether documents with similar topic distributions also share the same ground-truth labels.
+Since all three datasets contain ground-truth labels, we report the label \textit{Precision} for the top-5 (@5) and top-10 (@10) most similar documents according to the KL-divergence of the predicted topic distributions in \autoref{tab:retrieval-results}.

+From the results, we see that \textbf{ProdLDA + DSL} and \textbf{ECRTM + DSL} significantly outperform all baselines by a wide margin, with \textbf{ECRTM + DSL} achieving the strongest retrieval performance overall.
+The largest gains appear on StackOverflow, where the best DSL variant nearly triples the best baseline ($.306 \to .867$ P@5), demonstrating the superiority of our proposal in handling data sparsity for short-text retrieval.
+The one exception is \textbf{FASTopic + DSL}, which trails the other two DSL backbones on every dataset and even underperforms the FASTopic baseline on TweetTopic ($.811 \to .627$ P@5).
+This is consistent with our earlier finding that FASTopic's optimal-transport objective over-diversifies topics under dense SLM targets (I-RBO $=1.000$), weakening the fine-grained topic-overlap signal that retrieval requires.
+Lastly, our low-dimensional topic representations offer substantial computational and storage advantages over the high-dimensional dense embeddings produced by pre-trained encoder models.
 We hope this finding will inspire future works on better leveraging SLMs to learn topics for retrieval-oriented applications.